gjtorikian/commonmarker/README.md

   end
 end

-# Render the transformed document to STDOUT
+# Render the transformed document to a string
 renderer = HtmlNativeRenderer.new
 html = renderer.render(doc)
+print(html)

 # Print any warnings to STDERR
 renderer.warnings.each do |w|